dwp/dataworks-open-source-policy/open_source_policy.md

 * Information which identifies specific accounts or resources:
   * This includes things like AWS Account numbers (including within ARNs), S3 bucket names, KMS Key IDs, etc.
   * For the avoidance of doubt, it is fine to substitute obviously-made-up dummy values for the real values of AWS Account Numbers etc where necessary.

+* Detailed documentation on the intended use cases of the business logic, and/or service components that may reveal sensitive policy intent.

 * Information which refers explicitly to other DWP projects, or which could reasonably be used to identify other DWP projects:
   * References to other DWP project policies or links to shared workspaces are OK.